CAVESTOCK

 Whether you're a hiker taking a walk through your local wilderness, or chef looking for new ingredients to incorporate in your dishes, Foraging for Survival is the book for you!

-• Sections dealing with all kinds of medical emergency situations
+• Sections dealing with all kinds of emergency situations

-• Great companion guidebook to the Pocket Guide to Outdoor Survival
+• Great companion book to the Pocket Guide to Emergency First Aid

 • Spiral binding lets pages lay flat for easy reading in the field